Australian Symbols: An Insight into the Nation’s Identity

 • The yellow circle in the center symbolizes the sun which is the protector and the giver of life.

-The Aboriginal flag is always flown or displayed with the black half on the top and the red half on the bottom.
-In July 1995, it was proclaimed as a Flag of Australia and since then, it’s flown together with the national flag of Australia.
+Australians always fly the Aboriginal flag with the black half on top and the red half on the bottom.
+In July 1995, officials proclaimed it as a Flag of Australia, and since then, it has flown alongside the national flag.

 Dot Painting